Women at the Olympic Games

 Women's participation in the history of the Olympic Games

 The first participation of women in the Olympic Games was in 1900.
-A century later, they reached representation of almost half of the total number of participants.
-London 2012 was a historic moment –as it was the first edition in which every country had a woman among its athletes.
+More than a century later, London 2012 was a historic moment –as it was the first edition in which every country had a woman among its athletes.
+Paris 2024 Olympics were the first in history to achieve numerical gender parity on the field of play, with the same number of female and male athletes participating.

 The consolidation of Women's Olympic sport